Reputation Management Starts With Operational Understanding

 Far from just order takers, we are committed to being essential partners with the business acumen and experience to counsel our clients – even if it means veering outside the typical lane of public relations and marketing communications to tell them what they may not want to hear.

 This requires us to maintain a certain level of operational understanding, including the strategy and motivation behind business goals, how decisions are made, profitability drivers, workforce management and more.
 We leverage this information to understand what you believe and how you act as an organization, and whether those beliefs and actions align with public perception.
-This sets us up for success not only to recommend communications strategies and tactics that will shape your reputation, but also to recommend operational changes as needed.
+This sets us up for success not only to recommend communications strategies and tactics that will shape your reputation management program, but also to recommend operational changes as needed.
 After all, managing reputation happens long before the first word of a news release is ever written.